ERP Makes Manufacturers Stronger Than Ever

 A manufacturer who can closely align their production with demand, and accurately plan that demand into the future, will find that they can reduce inventory, save on waste and drive profits better than ever.
 ERP software gives businesses the tools to do just that.
 Read on to discover how ERP can expand your production capability.

 Reduce Losses Due to Production Variation

-So, how should organizations approach planning their manufacturing capacity when today's volatile market can foster a culture of noncompliance and shifting, sometimes unpredictable demand?
-The key to tackling this challenge starts with your production lines.
+How should organizations approach planning their manufacturing capacity when today's volatile market makes compliance and forecasting more challenging?
+It all starts with your production lines.
 You need to wholly understand which lines should be highly automated and simplified, handled mainly by machines and ERP system oversight, and which need rigorous, complex and supportive manual engineering.
 Manual engineering processes are most at risk for falling out of compliance with a buyer, so they should really be prioritized for only the most necessary lines.
 This may also decrease demand for higher marginalized lines if expenditures are harnessing specialized machine skills to adopt these economies of scale over more consistent ones.
 What’s worse, quality losses and rejected products significantly impact variable costs, such as labor and materials.